FraGag/feeds-to-pocket/systemd-examples/README.md

 and every hour after that.

-Once you've configured the unit files to your liking, start the timer with the following command:
+Once you've configured the unit files to your liking, enable the timer with the following command:

+    $ systemctl --user enable feeds-to-pocket.timer

+When the timer is enabled,
+it will be started automatically when you log in.

+You can start the timer without having to log out and log back in with the following command:

     $ systemctl --user start feeds-to-pocket.timer